isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-article-publishing-output.md

+---
+title: Generate output from the Repository panel
+description: Learn how to Generate output from the Repository panel
+---

 # Generate output from the Repository panel or the Map View panel {#id218CL6010AE}

 You can also use the output presets created for your DITA map to generate output from the Repository panel or the Map View panel.